ExtendAttack: Attacking Servers of LRMs via Extending Reasoning: Introduction

 Large Reasoning Models (LRMs) represent a significant leap forward in artificial general intelligence, demonstrating remarkable capabilities in solving complex, multi-step problems.
 Powered by the techniques of learning to reason, recent LRMs such as OpenAI o1 \cite{jaech2024openai} and DeepSeek-R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} exhibit sophisticated abilities in domains like math and code.

 However, the promising performance of LRMs depends on extensive intermediate reasoning processes, which may introduce new attack risks.
-The traditional adversarial attacks focus on manipulating output content to bypass safety measures, e.g., jailbreak attack \cite{liuyue_FlipAttack,jin2024jailbreakzoosurveylandscapeshorizons}.
-Differently, a nascent class of threats aims to exploit the computational process itself.
-Specifically, the reasoning processes consume extensive resources and can be easily exploited by attackers to maliciously occupy the server's resources, similar to DDoS attacks in cybersecurity.
+While traditional adversarial attacks focus on manipulating output content to bypass safety measures, e.g., jailbreak attack \cite{liuyue_FlipAttack,jin2024jailbreakzoosurveylandscapeshorizons}, a nascent class of threats aims to exploit the computational process itself.
+Specifically, the reasoning processes consume extensive resources and can be easily exploited by attackers to maliciously occupy the server's resources, similar to DDoS attacks \cite{ALSHRAA2021254,KUMAR20232420} in cybersecurity.
 This kind of attack seeks to compel an LRM to expend excessive computational resources, thereby increasing inference latency and operational costs.
-For the growing number of applications offering free (Goole AI Studio) or metered API access, such attacks pose a significant economic threat and risk degrading service availability for all users.
+For the growing number of applications offering free API access (e.g., Google AI Studio, Zhipu AI), such attacks pose a significant economic threat and risk degrading service availability for all users.

 Prior work in this area has shown initial promise but suffers from fundamental limitations.
 The most prominent example, OverThinking \cite{kumar2025overthinkslowdownattacksreasoning}, relies on injecting a rigid, context-irrelevant decoy task.
 As our results reveal, this approach suffers from a dual failure mode: highly capable models like o3 can recognize and dismiss the fixed-pattern decoy, neutralizing the attack, while other models are often derailed by the out-of-context instructions, leading to a catastrophic collapse in answer accuracy.
 This makes such attacks either ineffective or easily detectable.